 - Practice makes perfect rehearse your presentation before coming to class, especially if you are working in a group.
 Make sure each member of the group knows exactly what they have to do. - Prepare for the worst make a backup copy of your presentation in case anything unexpected occurs, such as data loss. - Engage the audience make eye contact, do not read from your notes, and prepare cue cards to help you remember your lines.
-Speak clearly and make sure your text and layout is as visually appealing as possible. - Check for errors make sure any audio and visual material is correct and contains no factual or spelling - Speak slowly focus on the purpose of your presentation and do not allow yourself to be distracted - Finish strongly your presentation should end on a high note!
+Speak clearly and make sure your text and layout is as visually appealing as possible. - Check for errors make sure any audio and visual material is correct and contains no factual or spelling - Speak slowly focus on the purpose of your presentation and do not allow yourself to be distracted. - Finish strongly your presentation should end on a high note!

-1 What is the purpose of a description?
+- 1 Historical sources always reflect the perspective of their writer.
+Give two examples of factors that may influence a writer's point of view or perspective. - 2 What is the purpose of a description?
 How is this different from the purpose of an explanation?